radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/06-task-scheduler-and-tasks.md

 description: Logging and Troubleshooting Guide
 ---

-# Chapter 5: Task Scheduler and Tasks
+# Task Scheduler and Tasks

 The Task Scheduler schedules tasks.
 Activities that are processed as tasks are: